sharkguto/python-elasticsearch-logger/README.md

 ## about

-Its a fork project from [CMRESHandler](https://github.com/cmanaha/python-elasticsearch-logger) module.
+It is a derivated project from [CMRESHandler](https://github.com/cmanaha/python-elasticsearch-logger) module.

+## thanks

-Thanks for it Carlos Manzanedo Rueda!
+Thank you for share it, Carlos Manzanedo Rueda!